vectary/vectary.github.io/viewer-api/methods.md

 ```

 ### getMaterialByName(name: string)
-Gives details of the material.
+Returns details of the material.
 If there are two materials with the same name, the first will be returned.
 - Input: String matching the name of the material.
 - Returns: Promise<Material>